leofuturer/eDrops3/README.md

 Note: Setting it in Linux/MacOS makes these environment variables only available in that user session.
 If you wish to have the variables persist across multiple logins sessions, include it in the appropriate profile file for your *nix distribution and shell (such as `~/.bash_profile`, `~/.bash_login`, etc.).

 **To configure file uploading:**
 Open up a new command window.
 Navigate back to the home/top level directory.
 Then:
   `$ cd server`
   `$ mkdir storage`
   `$ cd storage`
-  `$ test_container`
+  `$ mkdir test_container`
 Uploaded files will now appear in the test_container folder.

 Then, initialize the database schema and add seed data.
 WARNING: This will delete everything previously in the database!
 `$ node ./db/reset-db.js`